kagenocookie/ReachForGodot/README.md

     - meshes can be swapped around by changing the mesh field within the component's data
 - `via.render.CompositeMesh`: composite meshes are mapped into several MultiMeshInstance3D nodes
 - `via.physics.Colliders`: Basic shape colliders get converted to godot equivalents and can be moved around in 3D.
 Mesh colliders can only be swapped from the component data with no actual visualization or editing support yet.

+Specific (RE2 RT):
+- `app.ropeway.EnemyContextController`: shows the `InitialKind` enemy as a preview mesh

 ## Scene editing
 - import the scene file you wish to edit; best to start with whichever the root scene equivalent is for the game, e.g. `appdata/maincontents.scn.20` for DD2